St. Dominic Catholic Church (Washington, D.C.): Priory

 The old St. Dominic's convent was finished in the summer of 1880 and contained 36 rooms.

 The old priory was at 515 Sixth St., SW.
-Following demolition of the original priory under the D.C.
-Redevelopment Land Agency, the Dominican's leased a building at 439 Sixth St., SW.
-Finally in 1960 ground was broken to construct the present-day new chapel, and the four-story, 40-room residence including a center for assisted living for aged friars.
+Following the demolition of the original priory under the D.C.
+Redevelopment Land Agency, the Dominicans leased a building at 439 Sixth St., SW.
+Finally, in 1960, ground was broken to construct the present-day new chapel, and the four-story, 40-room residence, including a center for assisted living for aged friars.